 - If you are using a small laptop, an additional screen is also a good idea.

-If you don't have a suitable computer you can, in exceptional circumstances, borrow a laptop from the university for an assessment or a longer period of time.
+If you don't have a suitable computer you can, in exceptional circumstances, borrow a Chromebook from the university for an assessment or a longer period of time.

 For an assessment